 click on photo to enlarge

-The first person to correctly identify this site will be recognized as a truly perceptive scholar.
+The first person to correctly identify the site in this photo will be recognized as a truly perceptive scholar.
+Better yet, they will win a $25 gift card from F.H.
+Swisher Plumbing & Heating, to be used at a local restaurant.
 Please send your responses to: Info@downingtownareahistoricalsociety.org

 Hot News in the Downingtown Area - December 1977